 More than 10 years after directing his last film, Japanese filmmaker Nagisa Oshima has passed away mid-January 2013, leaving behind him an important body of work that has deeply influenced Japanese movies.

 In the West, the director has been widely known with In the Realm of the Senses, Mr Lawrence or Taboo, so we thought you might be interested to discover some of his early essential works!
-Just so you know where to find these films, most of them haven’t been released officially, but english subbed bootlegs do exist.
+Just so you know where to find these films, some of them haven’t been released officially, but english subbed bootlegs do exist.

 CRUEL STORY OF YOUTH (1960) / IMDB:

 Youth without a cause.
 In the early 60s, one of the most important studios in Japan, Shochiku, decided to promote young promising talents to renew their production lineup.
 These young men were offered the opportunity to direct their films, aiming at young audiences.
 This marketing stunt is known as the “Japanese New Wave”, and of course, these young directors were smart enough to create real subversive films dealing with the issues of their times — the americanization of Japan, the sexual liberation, the student movement…

 Among these talents, Nagisa Oshima, who created this unglamorous love story, with young people trying to figure out where they belong in that society, what they really want and, ultimately, who they are.
 Characters are lost and manipulative, they’re from the lowest parts of society, willing to do anything to achieve their ends.
 As the title states, it’s cruel, nothing too naive here!
 Plus, just like young french directors of that time, Oshima went shooting out of studio, filming exactly what was happening in the Japanese streets, mixing reality and fiction together to underline his message.